xiaopv/xiaopv.github.io/_publications/2022-01-31-ArithmeticPartialDerivative.md

 title: "The Arithmetic Partial Derivative"
 collection: publications
 permalink: /publication/2022-06-04-ArithmeticPartialDerivative
-excerpt: 'In this paper, we investigate the dynamical system of higher order of arithmetic partial derivatives.
+excerpt: '(Joint work with Brad Emmons) In this paper, we investigate the dynamical system of higher order of arithmetic partial derivatives.
 We show that there are infinitely many numbers with exactly <var>n</var> anti-partial derivatives for any nonnegative integer <var>n</var>.
 This is a joint work with Brad Emmons.'
 date: June, 2022
 venue: 'Journal of Integer Sequences'
 paperurl: 'https://cs.uwaterloo.ca/journals/JIS/VOL25/Xiao/xiao3.html'